 Football fan with soccer ball and football manifesto

-The Football Action Network took copies of its manifesto to the Labour,
+The Football Action Network took copies of its manifesto to the

-reforms to clubs & FA.
+safe standing, and reforms to clubs & FA.

 I caught up with them at the Lib-Dem offices in Great George St and

 talked with them and took some pictures and a copy of the manifesto.

 Centenary of Armenian Genocide